-How many Uber rides would it take to make up the price difference between a subcompact and a full-blown SUV?
+How many Lyft or Uber would it take to make up the price difference between a subcompact and a full-blown SUV?
 Don’t forget to throw in the total cost of owning the car (maintenance and fuel economy).

 You have a better job for that money - don’t tie it up!

 A few months back I was getting an oil change and I overheard a woman talking with a car salesman about financing the new car she was looking at.
 What I heard made me cringe:

 “The 60-month loan with $2000 in rebates is probably the better bet; you’ll own more of the car if you trade it in before you pay off the loan, which is what 99% of people do anyway” (at this point the woman was nodding her head as if this all made sense)

 Most people accept a car loan as a fact of life, blindly paying interest and digging a financial hole.
 Sadly, this woman didn’t question whether she’d be trading in her car in less than five years after buying it.

 With all this in mind, maybe I can give a good answer on “How much car can I afford?”

 However much you can pay in cash

 Not that you should spend every last dime, but if you can’t afford to pay cash, you should consider whether you really need to buy a car at this point or if there are any other options you have instead.